-Join Richard Harrington for an in-depth discussion in this video Controlling the GoPro remotely, part of Shooting with the GoPro HERO: Car and Motorcycle Mounts.
+Join Richard Harrington for an in-depth discussion in this video Controlling the GoPro remotely, part of GoPro HERO: Car and Motorcycle Mounts.

 Now we're about ready to go ahead and head out.
 One of the things that I've done that I really like is that, we previously set up the GoPro app to see all of our different cameras.
 Now in order to do this, I have to switch between the networks.
 But it's a great way to check the shots before you roll for real.
 For example, if I just exit out of the app for a second and go to my general wi-fi settings.
 What you'll see here is that I can see a list of all the wi-fi networks.
 We'll just flip that over for a second and tap on wi-fi, and you'll see they start to pop up.
 So for example, there's redpixel3 which is one of our GoPro cameras.
 So I can switch to that.
 It remembers the password from before and it's going to connect.

 There we go.
 And now I can switch back to the Gopro app.
 There it is.
 We'll choose connect and control.
 It starts up the preview and I could actually see the shot from inside the car.
 In fact, when I am ready, I could just actually trigger it, right from the up.
 Now, while it's recording you can't see the actual recording happening.
 It can't write to the card, and stream over the network to your tablet, or your phone, but this is really cool.
 And if I needed to make any changes to that camera as we were going through these last minute checks, I can just pop up the camera settings, and I can do the things like tweak the field of view.